kamax-matrix/mxisd/docs/sessions/3pid.md

     - [Sessions disabled](#sessions-disabled)

 ## Overview
-When adding an email, a phone number or any other kind of 3PID (Third-Party Identifier), the identity server is called to validate the 3PID.
+When adding an email, a phone number or any other kind of 3PID (Third-Party Identifier) in a Matrix client, the identity server is called to validate the 3PID.

 Once this 3PID is validated, the Homeserver will publish the user Matrix ID on the Identity Server and